New York City Police Department corruption and misconduct: Sutter Avenue station shooting

-On September 15, 2024, several NYPD officers shot at an allegedly knife-wielding fare evader at the Sutter Avenue station in Brooklyn, striking the suspect, one officer, and two bystanders.
+On September 15, 2024, two NYPD officers shot at an allegedly knife-wielding fare evader at the Sutter Avenue station in Brooklyn, striking the suspect, one officer, and two bystanders.
 The shooting was met with great public outcry.
 Police originally claimed that the fare-evader, Derell Mickles, charged at police with a knife.
 However, Mickles was shown on bodycam footage to be standing still with his hands at his sides when police opened fire.
 After being shot, Mickles was left "in very bad shape" and "unable to walk" while a shot bystander was left in critical condition with permanent brain damage.

 Attempts at reform

-Starting in the 1890s, approximately every 20 years a committee has been formed to investigate police corruption in New York City.
+Starting in the 1890s, approximately every 20 years, a committee has been formed to investigate police corruption in New York City.
 These committees are listed below.

 Shootings by police

-From 1971 to 2016, shooting and killing of alleged perpetrators dropped from 314 shot and 93 killed to 23 shot and 8 killed.
+From 1971 to 2016, the shooting and killing of alleged perpetrators dropped from 314 shots and 93 killed to 23 shots and 8 killed.
 This represents a reduction of more than 90%.

 Lexow Committee

-In the 1890s, Presbyterian minister Rev. Charles Parkhurst, launched a crusade against vice and corruption, going undercover to saloons and brothels to collect evidence of police corruption.
+In the 1890s, Presbyterian minister Rev. Charles Parkhurst launched a crusade against vice and corruption, going undercover to saloons and brothels to collect evidence of police corruption.
 His activism prompted leaders in the state capital to form a committee, headed by State Sen. Clarence Lexow.
 The Lexow Committee held hearings and issued documents, demonstrating that NYPD officers were on the take.
 The revelations of corruption led to the election of a reform-minded mayor, William Strong, serving a temporary setback to the corrupt Tammany Hall political machine.
 To further police reform, Strong appointed Theodore Roosevelt as NYPD commissioner.